-No one told him that “he could eat whatever he wanted”? … to just “carb up and shoot up”?
+No one told him that “he could eat whatever he wanted”? (as diabetics are told today) … to just “carb up and shoot up”?
 That by the way, is the advice the vast majority of diabetics are told when they are diagnosed.
 I speak from personal experience… I was told by a highly trained nutritionist to “eat the food groups”… which include grains, cereals, pasta, breads etc.

 5) Much we don’t know about this study.

 What changes he did make… to his diet and exercise?
 I’d hope he went “low carb paleo” and while that is a possibility … it is unlikely.
 Many people with elevated blood sugars can reduce them with relatively minor diet and exercise changes, especially if it’s detected early.

 What were his pre-diagnosis blood sugar numbers and what are they today?
 So many people are walking around with elevated blood sugars… and their doctors are telling them they are non-diabetic ranges.
 My personal daily goal is to stay sub 100 mg/dl.

 What drugs was he taking before diagnosis, after diagnosis and what drugs is he taking today?
 The article states that he treated his diabetes with diet and exercise but the article also mentions other illnesses.
 I’d like to know what illnesses and what drugs he took and is taking to treat them.
 Why? … because I am drug and illness free. :)

 Maybe someday we’ll be able to provide a blood sample to a lab technician and they can tell us to “eat this, not that”….. but it’s not available today.
 Until that day comes… GO LOW CARB PALEO!!! … I did. :)